mrmacete/writeups/crackmes.de/berkeley/README.md

 * all addresses are offsets inside the raw packet
 * ok but which packet? the root packet! here is assumed to be an [ETHERNET frame](https://en.wikipedia.org/wiki/Ethernet_frame)
-* the main functionality and structure of the language are described in the kernel doc above, while the example are poorly commented
+* the main functionality and structure of the language are described in the kernel doc above, while the examples are poorly commented
 * here is a resource with some commented examples, to let regular humans like me understand it (thanks ellzey!): [https://gist.github.com/ellzey/1111503](https://gist.github.com/ellzey/1111503)

 Ok, this is the commented disassembly of the packet filter code: